Interventional Orthopedic Treatments in Southern California

 For patients facing joint replacement, ligament reconstruction, or tendon repair surgery, a well-designed interventional orthopedic program can provide years of meaningful pain relief and functional improvement reducing urgency for surgical intervention and in many cases avoiding it altogether.

-Conditions We Treat with Interventional Orthopedic Treatments
+Conditions We Treat with Interventional Treatments

 Osteoarthritis of Major Joints